 With the summer heat and dryness comes the wildfire season.
 Wildfires are breaking out across the US and countries around the world.
-If you’re in an area that is anticipating a wildfire, get prepared early using a pre-evacuation plan.
+If you’re in an area that is anticipating a wildfire or notice any wildfire warning signs, get prepared early using a pre-evacuation plan.

 Please note that once your area issues an evacuation order, you should leave immediately, regardless of the progress you have made in this pre-evacuation checklist.
 Early evacuation is crucial.
 All pre-evacuation planning and procedures should be done well in advance.